JGAguado/ElectroLab/docs/source/getting_started.rst

 and optionally you could have acquired:

 - A 1000mAh LiPo battery
 - A protection enclosure consisting on:

     - 3 transparent acrylic plates
     - 4 screws set (screw, washer & nut)

-After assembling it (visit the :doc:`assembly` section), you will be able to make your own circuits, or start exploring the ones on the :doc:`examples` section.
+After assembling it (visit the :doc:`assembly` section), you will be able to make your own circuits or start exploring the ones on the :doc:`examples` section.